-One of the downsides to owning a smart dog, such as a Labradoodle, is that they require a lot of mental work stimulation.
+One of the downsides to owning a smart dog, such as a Labradoodle, is that they often require a lot of mental work stimulation.
 They tend to have higher mental capacity, thus requiring more “activity” when it comes to the brain.

 This usually comes in the form of obedience training.
 However, not every dog owner is able to provide enough obedience training and mental stimulation for their Labradoodles.

 The solution?
 Provide smart dog toys and puzzles to keep their minds busy.
 Here are just a couple that my dogs absolutely loved, especially when they were younger.

 I think the Nina Ottosson Dog Puzzle is fantastic for any dog.
 It comes in three variations but I went with this one (the Hide N’ Slide):

 Put your doodle’s favorite treats in the hidden slots and let them go to work!
 They’ll have to move the knobs and sliders to get to their treats.
 Trust me, it’ll keep them occupied for quite a bit.
-I highly recommend taking a look at Amazon.
+I highly recommend taking a look here at Amazon.

 Posts you may like:

-- Are Goldendoodles Smart?
-Here’s Why
+- Are Goldendoodles Smart Dogs?

-- 31 Most Adorable Poodle Mixes
+- 50 Most Adorable Poodle Mixes

 - The Goberian – Golden Husky Mix

-- 5 Beautiful Shades of Golden Retrievers
+- 5 Best Colors of Golden Retrievers

-- The 3 Best Poodle Dog Crates (& Bonus)
+- The 3 Best Poodle Dog Crates

-- 27 Ultra Cute Corgi Mixed Breeds
+- 32 Cutest Corgi Mixed Breeds

-- 18 Most Interesting Aussie Mixes
+- 27 Most Interesting Aussie Mixes

-- 25 Cool Chihuahua Mixed Breeds
+- 31 Classic Chihuahua Mixed Breeds

 - 23 Quiet Dog Breeds for Apartments